 The site contains the Legacy Lodge, which was an operational assisted living center from the completion of construction in 2004 until its closure in early Spring of 2021.
 Since the closure of the center the ~50,000 sf building has been vacant.
 The facility contains 57 residential units, which vary from studios to 2-bedrooms.
 Each unit contains a kitchenette, which lacks an oven and stovetop.
 The building includes a commercial kitchen, which was previously used to provide facility residents and their guests with meals.
 The building also includes several common areas and some spaces previously used as salons and medical offices for serving residents.
-The existing parking lot provides 37 parking spaces but there is room for 41 spaces if restriped.
+The existing parking lot has 37 spaces but has room to provide 41 if restriped.